Find out about the NIHR infrastructure that supports research in the UK through its world-leading facilities and expertise.

 Biomedical Research Centres (BRCs)

-Our Biomedical Research Centres are collaborations between universities and NHS organisations.
-They bring together academics and clinicians to translate lab-based discoveries into potential new treatments, diagnostics and technologies.
+Collaborations between universities and NHS organisations.
+The 20 centres bring together academics and clinicians to translate lab-based discoveries into potential new treatments, diagnostics and technologies.

 A national pool of patients and members of the public who have volunteered to be approached for research studies.
 Volunteers are grouped by their genes and physical attributes.